tposney/midi-qol/README.md

 ## Items I bring in from the sample compendium don't work.
 Some of the items require creating a DamageBonusMacro, make sure that is enabled in the midi settings.
 Also, if the damage bonus macro effect runs an ItemMacro.ItemName, the name of the feature needs to match the name of the item macro being run.
 For example Rage MQ0.8.9, will have to be renamed Rage when equipped on a character or the damage bonus macro won't run.
 I know this is not ideal, but I wanted to make clear when the version of the items changed.

+## How do I write macros for this module?
+Have a look at [Notes for Macro writers](Notes for Macro writers) which I try to update if new things occur.

 [TOC]

 # Changes in dnd5e 1.5: